-There are days when my mind is ready to see an entire city by foot, but my body feels too enervated to wake up in time for a continental breakfast.
+There are days when my mind is ready to see an entire city by foot, but my body feels too weak to wake up in time for a continental breakfast.

 I travel to a different city every week with my touring company.
 Between the jet lag, the late working hours, and hotels with no refrigerators or kitchen heating appliances, staying healthy can be a struggle.
 But because of my physically strenuous job, I’ve learned some tips to stay fit on the road.